dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/files/style

-To remove the JavaScript content you can use a DELETE-e "request.
+To remove the JavaScript content you can use a DELETE request.

 ## Synchronization